Magnetometer Data: Hardware

 IPSMAG v2.3 was a data acquisition application written in-house using the National Instruments Labview environment.
 The application was called Record and appears as in Figure 18.
 The block diagram of the main Record program (referred to as "VIs" in the Labview environment) is shown in Figure 19.
 The Record application could be configured (Figure 20) to re-start automatically after a PC reboot, as well as change many of the NI-4351 A/D-card configurable parameters.

 For IPSMAG v2.0-2.1, the PC time was maintained to within several milliseconds of GPS time using a Masterclock system (refer Recording Equipment IPSMAG v1.x).
 For IPSMAG v2.2 and higher, the PC time was maintained to the within several milliseconds by standard Network Time Protocol (NTP) software referenced to the COMMS PC.
 For IPSMAG v2.2, the COMMS PC time source was referenced from SWS, Sydney.
 For IPSMAG v2.3 and higher, the COMMS PC time source was either referenced from SWS, Sydney, or a local GPS time source, as indicated in the timing logfiles of the station monthly archive CD's.

 The magnetometer acquisition control PC was connected into the LAN using Ethernet.

 Data transfer to ASFC

 Data is transferred from the COMMS PC to the SWS file system on a routine basis.
-Incoming data streams are monitored using the Big Brother system and then converted into indices and plots for routine service delivery.
+Incoming data streams are monitored in real-time and then converted into indices and plots for routine service delivery.